Euro zone inflation back at five-year low in November

 The ECB is buying covered bonds and asset-backed securities and despite German resistance may decide as soon as the first quarter of next year to begin buying sovereign bonds, as Britain, the United States and Japan have done.

-Friday's inflation number alone may not bring such a quantitative easing programme any closer, however.
+Friday's inflation number alone may not bring such a quantitative easing program any closer, however.

 "Pressure has been building for a while.
 There are other big picture things going on, there's the fall in oil prices, the dynamics on the ECB Governing Council," said Greg Fuzesi, an economist at JP Morgan.
 "They are the more important things rather than the inflation print per se."